alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CCMRadarView](https://github.com/cacmartinez/CCMRadarView) - Waves of the radar
 * [ColorDebugView](https://github.com/jonhull/ColorDebugView) - Simple NS/UIView which can be used to quickly get a view on the screen when roughing out layouts/animations.
 * [Kingfisher](https://github.com/onevcat/Kingfisher) - Kingfisher is a lightweight and pure Swift implemented library for downloading and caching image from the web.
+* [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
 * [MaterialCardView](https://github.com/cemolcay/MaterialCardView)
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.